Japan holds first broad cybersecurity drill, frets over Olympics risks

 Japan's cyber security is shared among the National Police Agency and four ministries, including those for defense and industry.

-Tuesday's drill was the first time that Japan has worked together across government and business to counter the threat of hackers.
+Tuesday's drill is the first time that Japan has worked together across government and business to counter the threat of hackers, Misumi said.

 The test will help break down various "silos that currently exist in Japan", said William Saito, a U.S.-born tech entrepreneur recruited to advise the government.